galaktor/raph.es/content/blog/zita.md

 INTERVIEW HATKE ON GIRL POWER
 http://www.flickeringmyth.com/2014/11/girl-power-ben-hatke-talks-return-zita-spacegirl.html

-Hatke, refreshingly, successfully avoids this type of sexualisation, and not just with Zita herself.

-Exhibit B: *Madrigal*, a central supporting character, is an mixed-race, mysterious, tough and strong-minded woman who - in the hands of a lesser artist - would have easily been cast into the hyper-sexual amazonian exotic pornstar mold that is so often used.

 On the race-and-gender scale (tm), the books tip a bit heavy on the male/caucasian side, but overall it's rather balanced out.
 Just consider all the aliens of undefined race or gender.
 In general, the big plus is that females are independant, powerful and not just defined by their relationship to males in the story.
 The stuff decent role models are made of.